 For example, the first major categories assets and begin with the digit “1”.
-The first account could be cash and labelled 100.
-The next could be savings and labelled 101.
-The second major category, liabilities, starts with a digit “2”, then liability accounts will be labelled in the 200 to 299 range.
+The first account could be cash and labeled 100.
+The next could be savings and labeled 101.
+The second major category, liabilities, starts with a digit “2”, then liability accounts will be labeled in the 200 to 299 range.
 The first digit tells you the type of account you’re working with.

 Your accounting system will generally assign these numbers for you, but when everything was done on paper, it was important to follow these naming conventions to keep things as simple and easy to understand as possible.

 You are free to add an account at any time of the year, but you need to wait until the end of the year to delete old accounts.
 If you delete an account in the middle of the year, it may mess up your books.

 Let’s say that in the middle of the year, a restaurant realizes its business is spending a lot more money on pizza sauce because the new line cook keeps getting the ratio of ingredients wrong when mixing it.
 Instead of recording it in the food expenses account, the restaurant may decide to create a new account for the pizza sauce.

 To do this, first, add the new account “Pizza Sauce” to the chart of accounts.
 Then, make an adjusting entry to move all of the pizza sauce expenses that had already been recorded in the food expenses account to the new pizza sauce expense account.
 If the restaurant had already spent $2,000 on pizza sauce up to that point, all you have to do is debit the pizza sauce account $2,000 and credit the food expenses account $2,000.